 The journal entry for the transaction is the following:

-We will Explain the Journal entry for Bad debts with modern rules of accounting shown as following: –
+We will Explain the Journal entry for Bad debt with modern rules of accounting shown as following: –

 Example 1: